Pete Sanstol

-Pete Sanstol (March 28, 1905 – March 13, 1982) was a Norwegian-American professional boxer who took the Canadian version of the World Bantamweight Championship in Montreal in 1931 against Archie Bell.
-He contended twice unsuccessfully for the NBA World Bantamweight Title, and was a class of 2000 World Boxing Hall of Fame inductee.
+Pete Sanstol (March 28, 1905 – March 13, 1982) was a Norwegian-American professional boxer who took the Canadian version of the World Bantamweight Championship (sanctioned by the Montreal Athletic Commission) at a bout in Montreal in 1931 against Archie Bell.
+Sanstol contended twice unsuccessfully for the NBA World Bantamweight Title, and was a class of 2000 World Boxing Hall of Fame inductee.

 Lew Burston, Raoul Godbout, George Blake, and Bobby Diamond were his managers.
 His trainers were Jake Kravitz and Manny Seeman.

 Early life and amateur career

-Peder Olai Sanstøl was the youngest of five children born to Jonas Jonasen Sanstøl (1864–1942) and Elen Dortea Nilsdatter Lindland (1860–1946) in Moi, Lunde municipality, in Rogaland county in Norway.
+Peder Olai Sanstøl was the youngest of five children born to Jonas Jonasen Sanstøl (1864–1942) and Elen Dortea Nilsdatter Lindland (1860–1946) in Moi, Lunde Municipality, in Rogaland county in Norway.
 He moved to Stavanger with his parents as a child.
 Sanstol learned to box in the club Kristiana AK, after his family moved to Oslo.
 Boxing as an amateur, he came in fourth in the flyweight class championship in 1923 and won gold in the bantam class championship in 1925.